-- Beleaguered Bureaucrat: Col. Smith, everytime the Generals above him demand a change to the Bradley's design.
+- Col. Smith, every time the Generals above him demand a change to the Bradley's design.

 - Bittersweet Ending: While Burton does manage to expose the Bradley's flaws and force the army to design a much safer version, it's still not enough to change the system that created it in the first place.
 General Partridge still gets his promotion and his private sector job opportunities, while Burton is forced to retire.

 - Blatant Lies: How they ultimately resort to covering the Bradley's faults, right down to "revising" Col. Burton's scathing report to say the exact opposite of its original statements.

 - Early on, Burton witnesses a live-fire test with what he's told is a Soviet anti-tank rocket.
 He points out the writing on the rocket and its case isn't even in Cyrillic.